Krylov complexity of many-body localization: Operator localization in Krylov basis: Operator growth in the MBL phenomenological model

-For each disorder realization of $b_n$, we can solve for the corresponding single particle dynamics, representing its operator growth.
-In Fig.~\ref{fig:phenoCK}, we plotted the disorder averaged Krylov complexity $\overline{C_K(t)}$ of MBL phenomenological model.
-We notice that, after $t \gtrsim 1$, the Krylov complexity appears to grow linearly in time and saturate.
-However, by plotting $\overline{C_K(t)}$ with several different $n_{max}$, we conclude that the saturation is due to the finite-$n_{max}$, and therefore we expect the linearly growing behavior of $\overline{C_K(t)}$ will continue in the true $n_{max} \rightarrow \infty$ limit.
+For each disorder realization of $b_n$, we can solve for the corresponding single-particle dynamics, representing its operator growth.
+In Fig.~\ref{fig:phenoCK}(a), we plot the disorder-averaged Krylov complexity $\overline{C_K(t)}$ of MBL phenomenological model.
+We notice that the Krylov complexity grows linearly in time after $t \gtrsim 1$ and then saturates.
+However, by plotting $\overline{C_K(t)}$ with several different $n_{\max}$, we conclude that the saturation is due to the finiteness of $n_{\max}$.
+Therefore, we expect the linearly growing behavior of $\overline{C_K(t)}$ will continue in the true $n_{\max} \rightarrow \infty$ limit.

-The operator growth in the Krylov basis can be even better visualized by looking at $\overline{|\varphi_n(t)|^2}$ at different times, which we plotted in Fig.~\ref{fig:phenopsin}.
-As we can see, the wavefunction has a feature of a propagating ``wavefront" towards large $n$, which appears to propagate linearly in time.
-The time scale where the ``wavefront" hits $n_{max}$ is also the time scale $\overline{C_K(t)}$ starts to saturate.
-It is therefore clear that the saturation of $\overline{C_K(t)}$ is indeed a finite-$n_{max}$ effect, and the single particle wavefunction $\vec{\varphi}(t)$ will propagate indefinitely in the $n_{max}\! \rightarrow\! \infty$ limit.
-This is in stark contrast with the growth of the ``p-bit" shown in Sec.~\ref{OpGrMBL}, where the operator appears to be localized.
+We also visualize the operator growth in the Krylov basis by examining the wavefunction profile $\overline{|\varphi_n(t)|^2}$ at several different times in Fig.~\ref{fig:phenoCK}(b).
+The wavefunction has a feature of a propagating ``wavefront" towards large $n$, which appears to propagate linearly in time.
+The time scale when the ``wavefront" hits $n_{\max}$ is also the time scale when $\overline{C_K(t)}$ starts to saturate.
+It is therefore again clear that the saturation of $\overline{C_K(t)}$ is a finite-$n_{\max}$ effect, and the single-particle wavefunction $\vec{\varphi}(t)$ will propagate towards large $n$ indefinitely if we take the $n_{\max}\! \rightarrow\! \infty$ limit first.
+This is in contrast with the growth of the ``p-bit" shown in Sec.~\ref{OpGrMBL}, where the operator appears to be localized.
+Again, physically, the growth of the $\ell$-bit is due to the fact that the $\ell$-bit $\hat{\tau}^{x}_0$ undergoes a decoherence dynamics caused by the environmental-dependent effective magnetic field $\hat{J}_{\text{eff}}$.